Zhalalas/toxicity-estimation-nets/README.md

 Provides integer class labels for classification

-This keeps preprocessing clean and reusable.
+This keeps preprocessing clean, modular, and reusable.

 🧱 Model Architecture

 The classifier is a fully connected neural network.

-Structure Overview
+🔍 Structure Overview

 Input layer with 5 features